Hans-Georg Gadamer

-Hans-Georg Gadamer (/ˈɡɑːdəmər/; /de/; 11 February 1900 – 13 March 2002) was a German philosopher of the continental tradition, best known for his 1960 magnum opus on hermeneutics, Truth and Method (Wahrheit und Methode).
+Hans-Georg Gadamer (/ˈɡɑːdəmər/; /de/; 11 February 1900 – 13 March 2002) was a German philosopher of the continental tradition best known for his work on hermeneutics, including Truth and Method (Wahrheit und Methode, 1960), which argues that understanding is shaped by history, language, and dialogue rather than by the application of objective method.

 Life

 Family and early life

 Gadamer was born in Marburg, Germany, the son of Johannes Gadamer (1867–1928), a pharmaceutical chemistry professor who later also served as the rector of the University of Marburg.
 He was raised a Protestant Christian.
 Gadamer resisted his father's urging to take up the natural sciences and became more and more interested in the humanities.
 His mother, Emma Karoline Johanna Gewiese (1869–1904) died of diabetes while Hans-Georg was four years old, and he later noted that this may have had an effect on his decision not to pursue scientific studies.
 Jean Grondin describes Gadamer as finding in his mother "a poetic and almost religious counterpart to the iron fist of his father".
 Gadamer did not serve during World War I for reasons of ill health and similarly was exempted from serving during World War II due to polio.